Kodaira fibrations, K\"ahler groups, and finiteness properties: New Kodaira Fibrations

 Our surface $X_{N,m}$ is diffeomorphic to Kodaira's surface $M_{N-1,m}$ but it has a different complex structure.
 Because signature is a topological invariant, we can appeal to Kodaira's calculation of the signature

-The crucial point for us is that $\sigma(X_{N,m})$ is non-zero.
-It follows from Theorem \ref{thm3} that the monodromy representation associated to the Kodaira fibration $X_{N,m}\to \Sigma$ has infinite image, from which it follows that the K\"ahler groups with exotic finiteness properties constructied in Theorem \ref{thmKodExNotComm} are not commensurable to subgroups of direct products of surface groups, as we shall see in Section 6.
+The crucial point for us is that $\sigma(X_{N,m})$ is non-zero: Theorem \ref{thm3} implies that the monodromy representation associated to the Kodaira fibration $X_{N,m}\to \Sigma$ has infinite image, from which it follows that the K\"ahler groups with exotic finiteness properties constructed in Theorem \ref{thmKodExNotComm} are not commensurable to subgroups of direct products of surface groups, as we shall see in Section 6.

+\begin{remark} {\em{A priori}}, Kodaira's construction depends on choices of generating set for the fundamental groups of certain punctured Riemann surfaces.
+It is not clear to us whether different choices could lead to non-homeomorphic surfaces.
+When we say that our surfaces $X_{N,m}$ are diffeomorphic (or homeomorphic) to Kodaira's surfaces $M_{N-1,m}$ this is under the assumption that we have made the same choices of generators as him.
+The comparison is valid for all possible choices, i.e. the class of all differentiable 4-manifolds one can obtain from our adaption of Kodaira's construction is isomorphic to the class of all differentiable 4-manifolds Kodaira obtains from his construction. \end{remark}